esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 > {: .output}
 > After trimming, very few reads were filtered for being too short or too low quality.
 {: .solution}
+<br/><br/>
 If you would like, you can run the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> FASTQC </button> and <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> MultiQC </button> again now to confirm that the adaptors have been removed and that the reads are trimmed (check the sequence length distribution - the reads should no longer all be the same length!).
 Otherwise, we are ready to move on to the next step - mapping these trimmed reads to a reference genome and then counting up the number of reads per gene.

 ## Mapping reads to the mouse reference genome

 Now that we have prepared our reads, we can align the reads for our 12 samples.
 There is an existing reference genome for mouse and we will map the reads to that.
 The current most widely used version of the mouse reference genome is `mm10/GRCm38` (although note that there is a new version `mm39` released June 2020).
 Here we will use [**HISAT2**](https://ccb.jhu.edu/software/hisat2/index.shtml) to align the reads.
 HISAT2 is the descendent of TopHat, one of the first widely-used aligners, but alternative mappers could be used, such as STAR.
-See the [RNA-seq ref-based tutorial]({{ site.baseurl }}/topics/transcriptomics/tutorials/ref-based/tutorial.html#mapping) for more information on RNA-seq mappers.
 There are often numerous mapping parameters that we can specify, but usually the default mapping parameters are fine.
+<br/><br/>

 However, library type (paired-end vs single-end) and library strandness (stranded vs unstranded) require some different settings when mapping and counting, so they are two important pieces of information to know about samples.
 The mouse data comprises unstranded, single-end reads so we will specify that where necessary.
 HISAT2 can output a mapping summary file that tells what proportion of reads mapped to the reference genome.
 Summary files for multiple samples can be summarised with MultiQC.
+<br/><br/>
 **Splice-Aware Mapping**

 With eukaryotic transcriptomes most reads originate from processed mRNAs lacking introns: